Nissan Sentra: SE-R Spec V

 The Nissan Sentra SE-R Spec V was the more performance oriented sport compact version of the Nissan Sentra.
 Its engine (also shared with the SE-R) was the same 2.5-liter QR25DE unit originally created for the Nissan Altima and Frontier pickups.
 Power output from the Spec V's QR25 increased to 175 hp at 6,000 rpm and 180 lbft of torque at 4,500 rpm when using premium fuel.
-It is mated to a six-speed RS6F51H manual transmission and a helical limited slip differential; which served as the only transmission available on the Spec V.
+It is mated to a six-speed RS6F51H manual transmission and a helical limited-slip differential; which served as the only transmission available on the Spec V.

-The car's handling was aided with more aggressive tuning of the car's suspension (when compared to lower trim models) and the addition of low-profile 215/45-17-inch tires and 17x7inch wheels.
+The car's handling was aided with more aggressive tuning of the car's suspension (when compared to lower trim models) and the addition of low-profile 215/45ZR 17-inch Continental ContiSport Contact tires and 17x7-inch wheels.
 A front strut tower brace, firmer springs, revised shock damping, firmer front polyurethane bushings, dual-tip muffler, and front stabilizer bars were all standard.
-A four-wheel anti-lock braking system (which was packaged with front-seat side-impact air bags) was also optional equipment on all 2002-2006 models.
-Specific to the 2004-2006 model years; potential buyers could also purchase a 4 piston Brembo brake caliper upgrade.
+A four-wheel anti-lock braking system (which was packaged with front-seat side-impact air bags) was also optional equipment on all 2002–2006 models.
+Specific to the 2004–2006 model years; potential buyers could also purchase a 4-piston Brembo brake caliper upgrade.

 The Spec V was initially equipped with Red Skyline GT-R inspired front bucket seats (2002 model year only) and a leather-wrapped steering wheel.
 Other optional features included a Rockford Fosgate 300-watt nine-speaker audio system (with an 8 in sub woofer in the trunk), six-disc auto-changer, and a power sunroof.
 Features unique to the Spec V (and SE-R) include more aggressive headlights with black surrounds, standard fog-lights, lower-body sill extensions and a rear spoiler.

 Exclusive to the 2002 and 2003 model years, the SE-R & Spec V was given an aggressive front fascia (styled after the Skyline GT-R).
 Originally, speculation arose surrounding the Spec V designation being a play on the GT-R V-Spec Skyline name.
 This speculation has been proven to be true with the introduction of the R35 GT-R Spec V in North America.
 It is also widely speculated that use of the Spec V designation is due to the fact that Nissan cannot use the V-Spec title in the US market, however evidence has yet to surface.